Cosmetology: Cosmetology careers

 However, according to The New York Times, cosmetology schools are expensive and train students for low-paid jobs that do not allow students to pay back the debt.
 Iowa has the strictest requirements for a cosmetology degree: 2,100 hours of instruction.
 The Times interviewed over twenty former students.
 One typical student paid $21,000 for tuition and supplies at the Iowa School of Beauty.
 After getting her license in 2005, she was hired at a local Great Clips, at $9 an hour.
 Thirteen years after graduating, she owes more than $8,000 on her loans.
 In contrast, an Iowa emergency medical technician certification at a community college requires only 132 hours, according to the Times.
 Iowa is particularly expensive, but for-profit beauty schools across the U.S. charge an average of $17,000 for a cosmetology certificate.

-Community colleges would be cheaper, but when Iowa Central Community College applied to the state cosmetology board in 2004 to start a program, the Iowa Cosmetology School Association and La’ James International College sued, arguing that the state code prohibits public entities from competing with private entities.
+Community colleges would be cheaper, but when Iowa Central Community College applied to the state cosmetology board in 2004 to start a program, the Iowa Cosmetology School Association and Laʼ James International College sued, arguing that the state code prohibits public entities from competing with private entities.
 The community college agreed not to give certificate programs.
 According to The Times, the cosmetology schools have prevented efforts to lower the number of hours required for a certificate.

 In the United Kingdom, Typically there are two routes to training in cosmetology.
 An NVQ (National Vocational Qualification) is a backbone qualification designed for those starting out in the industry.
 Short courses are bolt-on courses that specialise into further fields of cosmetology.
 Both of these options allow a qualified beautician to gain public liability insurance cover.